RESOURCES FOR CURRENT HOST FAMILIES

 Welcoming Your Au Pair

-After you match with your new au pair and arrange her travel from orientation to your community, it’s very important to keep in touch with her prior to her arrival.
-Please keep in mind that you have opened your home to someone else’s daughter.
-There are many things you can do that will help her to feel welcome in your home.
-An email to check in every so often is reassuring and builds the bonds you started to form when you offered her a home for a year.
+After you match with your new au pair, it’s very important to keep in touch with her prior to her arrival.
+Please keep in mind that you have opened your home to someone else’s child.
+There are many things you can do that will help them to feel welcome in your home.
+An email to check in every so often is reassuring and builds the bonds you started to form when you offered them a home for a year.
 Sending photos of the children or pictures they have drawn is also a welcome form of connection.

 Before she travels to your home, prepare a welcome sign made by the children.
 You can display it at home or use it at the airport or train station.
 Make sure her room is clean and ready for her.
 Mark the au pair’s birthday on the family calendar.